The Hunting Ground Australia Action Toolkit

-University residences are in a critical position to lead this change.
-Each year they run social programs for new students during ‘O-week’, and are responsible for creating a home-away-from home for thousands of students at university.
+The training of students and staff in consent and sexual violence prevention is critical.
+University residences are in a key position to lead this change.
+Each year they run social programs for new students during ‘O-week’, and are responsible for creating a home-away-from-home for thousands of students at university.

-Fair Agenda has contacted over 220 Australian University residences with a survey asking what, if any, training they’ll be providing to students and relevant staff in 2017, and we need a groundswell of community voices calling on them to take action.
+In September 2016, Fair Agenda contacted the 214 university residences across Australia with a survey asking what, if any, training they will be providing to students and relevant staff in this area in 2017.

 We need a groundswell of community voices calling on campus residences to take action to train all our young people attending university on-campus in 2017.